otter456/reproducible-research_homework/README.md

 b) Apply log transformation to V (Virion.volume..mn.mn.mn.) and L (Genome.length..kb.) to fit a linear model to the data.
 This changes the allometric equation from **V = βL^α** to **ln(V) = ln(β) + αln(L)**.

 c) After running the linear model, we find that the estimate for the intercept = 7.0748 and the gradient = 1.5152. α is the gradient, therefore, α = 1.52 (2dp). ln(β) is the intercept, therefore, ln(β) = 7.0748 and hence β = e^7.0748 = 1182.
-These values are both statistically significant (<0.001) with a p-values of 2.28e-10 and 6.438x10^-10 and match the values in table 2 of the paper which shows the reseach is reproducible.
+These values are both statistically significant (<0.001) with a p-values of 2.28e-10 and 6.438x10^-10 and match the values in table 2 of the paper which shows the research is reproducible.

 d) Code to plot data on a log-log plot: